priendeau/Fnct.d/README.rst

 About
 =====

-This is a Library for managing function a permanent subset for cleaning /etc/init.d and many distribution shell with doubtfull feature and poor verbosity and documentation.
+This is a Library for managing function a permanent subset for a clean /etc/init.d and many distribution shell with doubtfull feature and poor verbosity and documentation.